ZhuangLab/storm-analysis/fista/README.txt

-The fista code has the following dependencies:
+The FISTA code has the following dependencies:

 Python
 Python - numpy library - http://numpy.scipy.org/